 Things to Consider When Buying a Baby Monitor

 Everyone’s got a different situation, but when you’re buying a baby monitor, it’s worth taking a step back and thinking about what you’re going to need it for, where it’s going to fit in your house, and how often you think you might need it.

 For example, a family that live in an apartment will have a completely different expectation and needs than a family with a larger garden that’s regularly used, either by the twins to play or just by yourself as you’re putting the washing out.

-When you're first considering your baby monitor, think about these things:
+When you’re first considering your baby monitor for twins, think about these things: